-- o.78 1.
-For Individual Category A competitions, both Senior and Junior, at each weapon, each national federation may enter a maximum of 12 fencers.
-The organizing country (competitions in Europe) may enter up to 20 fencers plus the number needed to make up the pools. - 2.
-For Individual Category A competitions outside Europe, the organizing country may enter up to 30 fencers plus the number needed to make up the pools. - o.79 For Grand Prix competitions, entries are limited to a maximum of 8 fencers per weapon per country.
-The organizing country may enter up to 12 fencers, plus the number of fencers needed to make up the pools, up to a maximum of 20 fencers. - o.80 Only fencers who are of an age to qualify for the next World Junior Championships may fence in the official FIE Junior competitions, individual or team, of the current fencing season.
+- 0.78 For Grand Prix competitions and Individual World Cup competitions, both Senior and Junior, at each weapon, each national federation may enter a maximum of 12 fencers.
+The organizing country may enter up to 20 fencers plus the number needed to make up the pools. - o.79 For Individual World Cup competitions outside Europe, the organizing country may enter up to 30 fencers plus the number needed to make up the pools. - 0.80 Only fencers who are of an age to qualify for the next World Junior Championships may fence in the official FIE Junior competitions, individual or team, of the current fencing season.